To increase interoperability and collaboration between NATO and European security agencies, OSCE nations and NATO

 Given references, students will be able to explain the roles and missions of international and European security insitutions including the UN, OSCE, EU, and NATO.

-Military officers (OF-1 through OF-5) and Military non-commissioned officers (OR-8 through 9) or civilian equivalent assigned to Ministries of Defense or Foreign Affairs or military headquarters and Agencies working at the strategic level.
+Military officers (OF-1 through OF-5) and Military non-commissioned officers (OR-7 through 9) or civilian equivalent assigned to Ministries of Defense or Foreign Affairs or military headquarters and Agencies working at the strategic level.

 ||English 3222 IAW STANAG 6001

 Officer: OF-1 thru OF-5

-This two-week course is conducted using the following methods of instruction:
+This one-week course is conducted using the following methods of instruction:

 1. Formal, 45-minute lectures aimed at the second and third cognitive levels of instruction, followed by a 15-minute Q&A period.